-To most people a water garden simply wouldn't be complete without fish swimming through the water.
+To most people a water garden simply would not be complete without fish swimming through the water.
 Whether we keep fish for their bright shimmering colors, the movement in the water, or for the more practical reasons such as mosquito control, fish are an important addition to a pond.
 Some of us name our fish and care for them as we would any other pet.

 Koi ponds are ponds used for holding koi, usually as part of a landscape.
 Koi ponds can be designed specifically to promote health and growth of the Nishkigoi or Japanese Ornamental Carp.